cfortuner/jarvis/README.md

 Features / Enhancements

 * Keyboard shortcut to open App and click record
+* "Listening" animation after clicking record
+* Dedicated console on GUI for debug logs (currently logs are truncated)
+* Improve responsiveness of speech recognition

 Bugs / Known Issues

 * Speech recognition gets stuck during Record if background noise fluctuates after calibration
+* Logs are truncated at the sides on MacOS